 Use lifting and moving equipment in good repair and with adequate capacity to prevent injuries to personnel or damage to equipment.
-The bail is intended for use in lifting the pump assembly only.
 Suction and discharge hoses and piping must be removed from the pump before lifting.

 Inspect the wear plate (38), and replace if scored or worn.
 To remove the wear plate, disengage the hardware (40 and 41) from the wear plate studs, and pull the wear plate from the pump casing.